orbitsdev/luckybet-admin/api-documentation-fixed.md

 #### Betting Workflow

+1. ✅ Get game types from `/game-types` endpoint
+2. ✅ Select a game type (S2, S3, D4)
-1. ✅ Get available draws from `/draws/available`
+3. ✅ Get available draws from `/draws/available` endpoint
-2. ✅ Select a draw (which includes schedule and game type information)
+4. ✅ Select a draw schedule (2PM, 5PM, 9PM)
-3. ✅ Enter the bet number based on the game type (2 digits for S2, 3 digits for S3, 4 digits for D4)
+5. ✅ Enter the bet number based on the selected game type (2 digits for S2, 3 digits for S3, 4 digits for D4)
-4. ✅ Submit the bet with draw_id and game_type_id
+6. ✅ Submit the bet with both draw_id and game_type_id

 **Request Parameters:**